aiken_design_patterns/merkelized_validator

 Types

-Datatype for redeemer of the “computation stake validator” to represent input argument(s) and output value(s).
+Datatype for redeemer of the “computation staking validator” to represent input argument(s) and output value(s).

 let valid_summation_io =